 Our research involves multiple aspects of molecular microbiology including quorum sensing (QS), molecular pathogenesis in plant and animal pathogens, regulation and biosynthesis of antibiotics and other secondary metabolites, protein secretion systems, gas vesicles and flotation, bacteriophage exploitation, toxin-antitoxin systems and anti-viral abortive infection.
-We work on various Gram-negative enterobacteria, including the phytopathogens, Erwinia (Pectobacterium) and Dickeya, Serratia species (which can be opportunistic human pathogens) Citrobacter rodentium (the murine pathogen) and a spectrum of phages infecting bacteria of fundamental, medical, agricultural or industrial biotechnology interest (including Pseudomonas and Streptomyces).
+We work on various Gram-negative enterobacteria, including the phytopathogens, Erwinia (Pectobacterium) and Dickeya, Serratia species (which can be opportunistic human pathogens) Citrobacter rodentium (the murine pathogen) and a spectrum of phages infecting bacteria of medical, agricultural or industrial biotechnology interest (including Pseudomonas and Streptomyces).

 Lab members: Rita Monson, Nathalie Goeders, Alison Rawlinson, Chin Mei Lee, Bihe Chen, Ray Chai, Alex Quintero, Andy Day, Joseph Honger, Sam Kidman, Ben Michaels, Clemency Britton.

 Some key publications:

 1. Rao, F., et al (2015) Co-evolution of quaternary organization and novel RNA tertiary interactions revealed in the crystal structure of a bacterial protein-RNA toxin-antitoxin system.
 Nucleic Acids Research, doi: 10.1093/nar/gkv868

 2. Matilla, M., et al (2014) Viunalikeviruses are environmentally common agents of horizontal gene transfer in pathogens and biocontrol bacteria.
 ISME Journal. doi:10.1038/ismej.2014.150